kolotyshka/reminder_bot/README.md

 # Telegram Reminder Bot
  A simple async Telegram bot for setting and receiving reminders.

+## Features
+- Add reminders with "/add <text> at <time>".
+- Receive notifications at specified times.